ChugR/TECO/DATE/README.md

 yourself.

-The code manages a calendar date and provides a simple mechanism to let the user change and save the date while registering it with the OS, usually at boot time.
+The code manages a calendar date and provides a simple mechanism to let a user change and save the date while registering it with the OS, usually at boot time.

 ## Introduction